EXTENDED STAY : APPALACHIA

 THE PROJECT

-Built from field photography, recorded sound, and environmental detail gathered across the region, each room becomes a reconstructed site of lived experience.
+Built from field photography, recorded sound, video, and environmental detail gathered across the region, each room becomes a reconstructed site of lived experience.
 Hallways, check-in spaces, and motel interiors immerse audiences in the spatial reality of life between housing and homelessness.

-By merging documentary practice with large-scale installation, Extended Stay turns invisible housing conditions into a physical, embodied environment.
+By merging documentary practice with large-scale installation, EXTENDED STAY : APPALACHIA turns invisible housing conditions into a physical, embodied environment.

-PROPOSED PRELIMINARY BLUEBRINT
+PRELIMINARY BLUEBRINT

-40 x 30 IMMERSIVE INSTALLATION
+40' x 30' IMMERSIVE INSTALLATION

 PROPOSED IMMERSIVE ELEMENTS: